soramitsu/vue-kakuyaku/packages/core/README.md

 ### Retry on error with `useErrorRetry()`

-This composable watches for the promise's state and, if it is rejected, invokes the callback (assuming that it will trigger the state to refresh) for a given amount of times with a given interval.
+This composable watches for the promise's state.
+If it is `rejected`, the composable invokes the callback (assuming that it will trigger the state to refresh) for a given number of times with a given interval.

 ```ts
 const { state, run } = useTask(